neslihanatasever/quiz-app/README.md

 # Quiz App with HTML, CSS, and JavaScript

 - Netlify: https://sage-conkies-dbabc8.netlify.app
-- This project was made to master the javascript language more and to review past topics.
+- This project was made to master the JavaScript language more and to review past topics.

 ## Topics covered